hinsoned/Active_Recall_Pro/README.md

     - Create a "non-deck" for cards that are in no deck but still exist in database
 19. Create card search funtionality
     - Allow users to search through their cards based on the cards text content.
-20. Create and admin area: All users, decks, stats are visible
+20. Create an admin area: All users, decks, stats are visible
 21. Enable spaced repetition algorithm (SM_2?)https://www.youtube.com/watch?v=dF5rY3xQeAQ&t=237s
 22. Improve Bootstrap UI
-    - Causee card creation error to vanish after some time.
+    - [x] Cause card creation error to vanish after some time.
     - Display greeting to user
-    - Make Nav bar visible
+    - [x] Make Nav bar visible
     - Pick a color scheme
     - Create and add a logo?
     - Set fixed minimum size for study page card